 Need a rest in Flagler Village?
-Stop off at Circle House Coffee.
-Opened by former NFL linebacker Stephen Tulloch, Circle House Coffee is a favorite pit-stop for locals to get their morning java fuel.
+Stop off at Circle House Coffee on route to your next destination.
+Opened by former NFL linebacker Stephen Tulloch, Circle House Coffee is a favorite cafe pit stop for locals to get their morning java fuel.
 Circle House Coffee also has an outdoor seating area to enjoy your coffee, beer, or wine in the hot sun.

 For craft beer and a dash of classic rock, check out 27 Bar & Lounge.
 The popular hangout spot celebrates the musicians of the “27 Club.”
 On the walls hang funky pop art and murals honoring the likes of Jimi Hendrix, Kurt Cobain, Janis Joplin, and others.

 Need to throw a little more culture into your itinerary?
 Catch a show at the Broward Center for the Performing Arts.
 Located in the Riverwalk Arts and Entertainment District, the Broward Center opened its doors in 1991.
 Since its “Phantom of the Opera” maiden performance, the Broward Center has become one of the ten most-visited theaters in the world.

 The Broward Center offers a variety of events, including plays, concerts, operas, ballets, and Broadway shows.
 Check out the venue’s official site for more information on upcoming events.

 Art lovers roaming around downtown should carve out time for the NSU Art Museum.
 The popular art museum features an extensive collection of over 6,000 works of modern art.